Staff

 Molly Barstow

-Interim Deputy Director, French, Moroccan Arabic
+Deputy Director, French, Moroccan Arabic

-Molly is a Project Citizenship veteran who previously worked as the Community Programs Manager from 2018 to 2020 and rejoined as Interim Deputy Director in June 2023.
+Molly is a Project Citizenship veteran who previously worked as the Community Programs Manager from 2018 to 2020 and rejoined as the Deputy Director in June 2023.
 In April 2023, she graduated from the University of Michigan with her MBA and M.S. in Environment & Sustainability.
 Previously, Molly conducted migration-related research in Morocco on a Fulbright scholarship and has also taught ESOL in Morocco and the U.S. She received an M.A. in Migration & Diaspora Studies from the School of Oriental and African Studies (SOAS), University of London in 2016.
 Molly is excited to be back at Project Citizenship working to help increase the naturalization rate in the Greater Boston area.

 Jamie Berkson